ShuHuei/ORA_finalproject/README.md

 <br />

 From the analysis above we can easily see that the value iteration method helps determine which state is better according to the reward function.
-And we can conclude the action we can decide in eac state in the folloing table.
+And we can conclude the action we can decide in each state in the folloing table.
 <br>

 <img src="https://github.com/ShuHuei/ORA_finalproject/blob/main/group1%20result.PNG" width=90% height=90% align="center"/>